gear-dapps/gas-less-dapps-for-hackathons/README.md

 2. Request tokens for dApp user
 Once the dApp owner is approved, they can request free tokens for their dApp users by sending a `POST` request to the `/tokens/request` endpoint in the dapp-dev backend.

+You need to replace `dapp-dev.backend` with the address of your dapp-dev backend
 ```bash
 curl --location https://dapp-dev.backend/tokens/request --header 'Content-Type: application/json' --data '{"password": "bob"}'
 ```